-“The closer to humans and their infrastructure, the smaller the habitats used by various types of animals,” summarises Martin Wikelski, director of the Max Planck Institute for Ornithology in Radolfzell.
-This reduction in animal movements can have significant consequences for ecosystems, for instance a reduction in seed dispersal, changes to food chains and decreasing animal numbers.
+“The closer to humans and their infrastructure, the smaller the habitats used by various types of animals,” summarizes Martin Wikelski, director of the Max Planck Institute for Ornithology in Radolfzell.
+This reduction in animal movements can have significant consequences for ecosystems, for instance, a reduction in seed dispersal, changes to food chains, and decreasing animal numbers.

 Martin Wikelski and his colleagues have identified several root causes for this development: Human infrastructure disturbs and fragments the habitats of wild animals, which limits their movements.
 The biologists believe that animals such as deer or wild boars increasingly retreat to comparatively small areas of woodland surrounded by human infrastructure.
 “Species such as zebras, which cover large distances in the wild, can no longer exist in close proximity to humans.
 Spatial restrictions and the fragmentation of their habitats lead to a decrease in the animals’ numbers,” explains Kamran Safi, a biologist working at the Max Planck Institute for Ornithology.

 A second reason for this development may have to do with changes to the animals’ behavior caused by the presence of humans.
 Animals like urban foxes are more likely to find food when foraging in areas dominated by humans, which means that the distances they need to cover are much smaller than in the wild.
 Human hunting parties as well as leisure activities such as running profoundly affect the animals’ behavior: The research results show that wild boars and other species adjust their activity times and territories to evade humans.
 There is also evidence to suggest that animals such as grouse avoid areas that feature ski lifts, funiculars, and alpine sports entirely.